-- (1) The merger will more than double REGENCY's size, transforming it from a regional shopping center REIT into one of the nation's largest nationwide shopping center REITs with a valuable portfolio of infill grocery-anchored centers in some of the fastest growing areas of the western U.S. - (2) This national platform will allow the combined entity to offer development opportunities to leading grocer chains in infill markets throughout the U.S. and to expand REGENCY's "preferred customer" initiative with leading side shop retailers across the country. - (3) National REITs tend to command higher multiples of funds from operations in the capital markets than regional REITs because of their geographic diversification.
-The merger will reduce REGENCY's dependence on regional grocer chain anchor tenants in its current markets as well as expand its geographic base.
+- (1) The merger will more than double Regency's size, transforming it from a regional shopping center REIT into one of the nation's largest nationwide shopping center REITs with a valuable portfolio of infill grocery-anchored centers in some of the fastest growing areas of the western U.S. A national presence is expected to provide the development, leasing and capital markets advantages described below. - (2) Having a national presence will allow the combined entity to offer development opportunities outside each company's own regional markets to leading grocer chains in infill markets throughout the U.S. and to expand Regency's "preferred customer" initiative with leading side shop retailers across the country. - (3) National REITs tend to command higher multiples of funds from operations in the capital markets than regional REITs because of their geographic diversification.
+The merger will reduce Regency's dependence on regional grocer chain anchor tenants in its current markets as well as expand its geographic base. - (4) Regency will acquire, at an 8.75% capitalization rate, an attractive, geographically broad portfolio that management views as the best acquisition opportunity from among public and private companies in the same western markets. - (5) Economies of scale are expected to produce identified cost savings of more than \$5 million annually by the year 2000. - (6) The merger is expected to increase Regency's growth rate by utilizing Pacific Retail's attractive balance sheet, which has a lower debt-to-book capitalization rate than Regency's, and Pacific Retail's development program.
+Based on Pacific Retail's balance sheet at September 30, 1998, the combined entity should have more than \$600 million of credit capacity to pursue strategic investment opportunities, continue building a development pipeline and take advantage of acquisition opportunities when they become more attractively priced.

-- (4) REGENCY will acquire, at a 9.75% capitalization rate, an attractive, geographically broad portfolio that management views as the best acquisition opportunity from among public and private companies in the same western markets: - (5) Economies of scale are expected to produce identified cost savings of more than \$5 million annually by the year 2000. - (6) The merger is expected to increase REGENCY's growth rate by utilizing PACIFIC RETAIL's attractive balance sheet, which has a lower debt-tobook capitalization rate than REGENCY's, and PACIFIC RETAIL's development program. - (7) The combined entity should have more than \$600 million of credit capacity to pursue strategic investment opportunities, continue building a development pipeline and take advantage of acquisition opportunities when they become more attractively priced. - (8) The merger will double REGENCY's market capitalization, which should allow access to debt and equity markets on more favorable terms than those presently available to REGENCY and provide greater liquidity for shareholders. - (9) The REGENCY Board believes that the merger provides an opportunity to combine management teams that are skilled at creating shareholder value through development, acquisitions and property operations and that the similarity in their respective operating philosophies, methods and corporate culture, which is due in large part to their respective affiliations with SC-USREALTY, will allow for ease of integration and the opportunity to quickly add value to the combined entity. - (10) As noted above, the REGENCY Board placed special emphasis on the recommendation of the REGENCY Special Committee.
-In reaching its determination, the REGENCY Special Committee considered the same factors described herein that were considered by the REGENCY Board as a whole.
-The REGENCY Special Committee also consulted with Willkie Farr & Gallagher and Prudential Securities.
-In addition, the REGENCY Special Committee considered the opinion, analyses and presentations of Prudential Securities described below under "--Opinion of REGENCY's Financial Advisor," including the opinion of Prudential Securities dated September 23, 1998 to the effect that, as of the date of such opinion, and based upon and subject to certain matters stated therein, the consideration to be paid by REGENCY in the merger is fair to REGENCY's shareholders (other than SC-USREALTY) from a financial point of view.
+- (7) The merger will double Regency's market capitalization, which should allow access to debt and equity markets on more favorable terms than those presently available to Regency and provide greater liquidity for shareholders. - (8) The Regency Board believes that the merger provides an opportunity to combine management teams that are skilled at creating shareholder value through development, acquisitions and property operations and that the similarity in their respective operating philosophies, methods and corporate culture, which is due in large part to their respective affiliations with SC-USRealty, will allow for ease of integration and the opportunity to quickly add value to the combined entity. - (9) As noted above, the Regency Board placed special emphasis on the recommendation of the Regency Special Committee.
+In reaching its determination, the Regency Special Committee considered the same factors described herein that were considered by the Regency Board as a whole.
+The Regency Special Committee also consulted with Willkie Farr & Gallagher and Prudential Securities.
+In addition, the Regency Special Committee considered the opinion, analyses and presentations of Prudential Securities described below under "--Opinion of Regency's Financial Advisor," including the opinion of Prudential Securities dated September 23, 1998 to the effect that, as of the date of such opinion, and based upon and subject to certain matters stated therein, the consideration to be paid by Regency in the merger is fair to Regency's shareholders other than SC-USRealty from a financial point of view.

-The REGENCY Board also considered the following potentially negative factors in its deliberations concerning the merger:
+The Regency Board also considered the following potentially negative factors in its deliberations concerning the merger: